 Postoperative fistula treatment.
-Removal of the ligature suture endoscopic Ligature fistula postoperative scar treatment
+Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

-It often happens that an infection that progresses inside is looking for a way out.
-This is especially true after surgery.
-Consider why this happens and how a fistula that appears after surgery is treated.
+It often happens that an infection that progresses inside seeks a way out.
+This especially happens after surgery.
+Let's look at why this happens and how the resulting fistula is treated after surgery.

 Fistula - what is it?

-A fistula is a channel that connects body cavities or hollow organs to each other or to the external environment.
-It is lined with epithelium, and pus comes out through it, or the channel is lined with granulation tissue.
-If this does not happen, then a purulent fistula is formed.
+A fistula is a canal that connects body cavities or hollow organs to each other or to the external environment.
+It is lined with epithelium, and through it pus comes out, or the canal is lined with granulation tissue.
+If this does not happen, then a purulent fistula forms.

-Such a process may be the result of some inflammatory process in the body or a consequence of surgical intervention.
+Such a process may be the result of some inflammatory process in the body or a consequence of surgery.

 Types of fistulas